sametrce/DLL-Hijacking/README.md

 # DLL-Hijacking
-Generating a .DLL with MSF
+Generating a .DLL with Metasploit.

+The idea is to inject a payload that will return a session with privileges of the service.